-Globe Style Saturday at IDS13, presented by PARA Paints, explored the real trends that are driving how design shapes our cities, neighbourhoods and homes.
-This powerhouse speakers’ series featured three renowned designers that helped us understand how design works today.
-The inspiring line-up included furnishings designer and writer Christiane Lemieux, who talked about her influential work at DwellStudio in New York, culture shaper Douglas Coupland, who presented his new body of work with SwitzerCult Creative, and architect and TV host John Gidding.
+Globe Style Saturday at IDS14, presented by PARA Paints, explored the real trends that are driving how design shapes our cities, neighbourhoods and homes.
+This powerhouse speaker series featured three renowned designers that helped us understand how design works today.
+The inspiring line-up included Rafael de Cárdenas, founder of Architecture at Large, designer Sami Ruotsalainen of Marimekko, and interior designer Muriel Brandolini.

 In conversation with Andrew Sardone, fashion editor of The Globe and Mail

 Sami Ruotsalainen is a designer with a long Marimekko history.
 He graduated from the Aalto University of Art and Design in 2005 with a Master’s Degree and has a particular expertise in ceramic, product design and glassware.Sami started working at Marimekko in 2001 and is currently working as part of Marimekko’s design team.
 In addition to designing products Sami plans and styles photo shoots and exhibitions.
 Sami’s work has been exhibited in various museums and galleries.
 He has also designed tableware for another iconic Finnish design brand Arabia, worked as a product designer in Japan and designed unique ceramic series.
 Sami says his passions are collecting vintage ceramics and cooking, and the latter often inspires many of his new product ideas.